 "CALM DOWN, JEW!" the larger boy screamed, shaking the smaller one aggressively back and forth with great ease.

 "Calm down?!"
 Kyle shouted back as if it was the most ridiculous thing he had ever heard in his entire life.
 "Don't you dare tell me to calm down, Cartman!" he said threateningly as he thrashed his shoulders around, struggling to break free from Cartman's overpowering grasp.
 "It's your fucking fault I'm acting like this!
 You're the one who got us into this whole goddamn mess in the first place!"

 "So what?!"
 Cartman spat back, still holding Kyle securely by the shoulders.
 "That doesn't even matter anymore at a time like this, Kahl!
 All that matters now is that we both got ourselves stuck in this mess, so if I go down, that means you're going down with me!"

 Kyle stopped jostling around at that point, and he was now standing perfectly still as he stared into Cartman's fierce, menacing eyes.
-The two became so quiet that the only sound able to be heard was the occasional flickering of the fluorescent lighting fixture that hung from the cracked ceiling of the garage.
+The two became so quiet that the only sound to be heard was the occasional flickering of the fluorescent lighting fixture that hung from the cracked ceiling of the garage.

-"Fine," Kyle mumbled in defeat.
+"Fine," Kyle muttered in defeat.